-(iv) RSI schedules required by GASBS 45 and 75 regarding employer accounting and financial reporting for postemployment benefits other than pensions; and

-(v) infrastructure modified approach schedules derived from asset management systems (GASBS 34.132-133).

-(e) The audit engagement and audit contract compensation include an AU-C 725 opinion on the SI schedules presented in the audit report.
+- (iv) RSI schedules required by GASBS 45 and 75 regarding employer accounting and financial reporting for postemployment benefits other than pensions; and - (v) infrastructure modified approach schedules derived from asset management systems (GASBS 34.132-133). - (e) The audit engagement and audit contract compensation include an AU-C 725 opinion on the SI schedules presented in the audit report.
 The auditor shall subject the information on the SI schedules to the procedures required by AU-C 725.
 The auditor shall report on the remaining SI in an other-matter paragraph following the opinion paragraph in the auditor's report on the financial statements pursuant to AU-C 725.
-With the exception of the statewide comprehensive annual financial report, the following SI schedules are required to be included in the AU-C 725 opinion if the schedules are applicable to the agency:
+With the exception of the statewide comprehensive annual financial report, the following SI schedules are required to be included in the AU-C 725 opinion if the schedules are applicable to the agency: - (i) primary government combining and individual fund financial statements for all non-major funds (GASBS 34.383); - (ii) the schedule of expenditures of federal awards required by uniform guidance;

-(i) primary government combining and individual fund financial statements for all non-major funds (GASBS 34.383); (ii) the schedule of expenditures of federal awards required by uniform guidance; (iii) the schedule of pledged collateral required by Subsection P of 2.2.2.10 NMAC; (iv) the financial data schedule (FDS) of housing authorities pursuant to Subsection B of 2.2.2.12 NMAC; (v) the school district schedule of cash reconciliation required by Subsection SI shall be subjected to audit procedures that ensure the cash per the schedule reconciles to the PED reports as required by Subsection C of 2.2.2.12 NMAC;

-(vi) any other SI schedule required by this rule.

-B. Governmental auditing, accounting and financial reporting standards: The audits shall be conducted in accordance with:

-(1) the most recent revision of GAGAS issued by the United States government accountability office;

-(2) U.S. auditing standards-AICPA (clarified);

-(3) uniform administrative requirements, cost principles, and audit requirements for federal awards (uniform guidance);

-(4) AICPA audit and accounting guide, government auditing standards and single audits, (AAG GAS) latest edition;

-(5) AICPA audit and accounting guide, state and local governments (AAG SLV) latest edition; and edition.
-C.

-(6) 2.2.2 NMAC, requirements for contracting and conducting audits of agencies, latest

-C. Financial statements and notes to the financial statements: The financial statements and notes to the financial statements shall be prepared in accordance with accounting principles generally accepted in the United States of America.
+(iii) the schedule of pledged collateral required by Subsection P of 2.2.2.10

+NMAC;

+(iv) the financial data schedule (FDS) of housing authorities pursuant to

+Subsection B of 2.2.2.12 NMAC;

+- (v) the school district schedule of cash reconciliation required by Subsection C of 2.2.2.12 NMAC.
+In addition, the school district schedule of cash reconciliation SI shall be subjected to audit procedures that ensure the cash per the schedule reconciles to the PED reports as required by Subsection C of 2.2.2.12 NMAC; - (vi) any other SI schedule required by this rule. - B. Governmental auditing, accounting and financial reporting standards: The audits shall be conducted in accordance with: - (1) the most recent revision of GAGAS issued by the United States government accountability office; - (2) U.S. auditing standards-AICPA (clarified); - (3) uniform administrative requirements, cost principles, and audit requirements for federal awards (uniform guidance); - (4) AICPA audit and accounting guide, government auditing standards and single audits, (AAG GAS) latest edition; - (5) AICPA audit and accounting guide, state and local governments (AAG SLV) latest edition; and - (6) 2.2.2 NMAC, requirements for contracting and conducting audits of agencies, latest edition. - C. Financial statements and notes to the financial statements: The financial statements and notes to the financial statements shall be prepared in accordance with accounting principles generally accepted in the United States of America.
 Governmental accounting principles are identified in the government accounting standards board (GASB) codification, latest edition.
 IPAs shall follow interpretations, technical bulletins, and concept statements issued by GASB, other applicable pronouncements, and GASB illustrations and trends for financial statements.
-In addition to the revenue classifications required by NCGAS 1.110, the OSA requires that the statement of revenues, expenditures, and changes in fund balance - governmental funds include classifications for intergovernmental revenue from federal sources and intergovernmental revenue from state sources, as applicable.
+In addition to the revenue classifications required by NCGAS 1.110, the OSA requires that the statement of revenues, expenditures, and changes in fund balance governmental funds include classifications for intergovernmental revenue from federal sources and intergovernmental revenue from state sources, as applicable.